You must be registered in order to vote in all elections. Polls on all election

 days after each election.
 (Exception: Grace Period)

 Check with our

-office on available Saturday hours or registration at special events.
+office on available Saturday, Sunday and holiday hours or registration at special events.

 10. Grace Period

 Grace Period Registration and voting are available from the day

 after voter registration closes through election day, at the County Clerk's office.
 Two forms of

 identification are required, at least one of which includes the